Occupational Therapy (OTM)

 OTM 624.
 Rehabilitation Engineering & Assistive Technology.
 2 Credit Hours.

-This course focuses in understanding of the use of technology to support performance, participation, health and well-being.
-This technology may include, but is not limited to, electronic documentation systems, distance communication, virtual environments, and telehealth technology.
-Students participate in scholarly projects, including literature review, measurement; data collection, data analysis and interpretation, and writing scholarly reports.
+This course focuses on understanding the use of technology to support performance, participation, health, and wellbeing.
+This technology may include, but is not limited to, rehabilitative, educational, and assistive technologies such as virtual environments and telehealth technology.
+Students demonstrate innovation and creativity as they design, fabricate, apply, and fit technologies to address occupational needs to support, independence, engagement, and wellbeing.

 OTM 625.
 Occupation in Community & Justice.
 2 Credit Hours.